 “Once a religion has become institutionalized or popular, some trends appear that serve to exaggerate statistical measurements of the numbers of adherents (followers) it has.
 Firstly, people start telling officials that they 'are' a religion for traditional reasons to do with family rather than because it is what they truly believe.
 Secondly, people start exaggerating how much they are engaged with the religion, i.e. how often they attend religious events such as going to Church on Sunday.
 Thirdly, the religion itself becomes more diverse and so encompasses a greater number of believers in various things.
-Fourthly, cultural norms merge with religious norms to produce distinctive practices that are hard to separate into pure categories of religion or culture, meaning that some religionists follow cultural norms without actually believing in the religious side.
+Fourthly, cultural norms merge with religious norms to produce distinctive practices that are hard to separate into pure categories of religion or culture, meaning that some religionists follow cultural norms without actually believing in the religious side (hence the appearance of atheist Jews, etc).
 Fifthly and finally, a large number of theologically-illiterate laypeople will confuse any generally religious beliefs with whatever the dominant religion is in their community.
 So, in Christian countries those who merely believe in God are called Christian whether or not they believe in the complications of Christian theology, but in Muslim countries those same people would call themselves Muslim because they believe in God, whether or not they believe in Islam.
-Some of these trends also mean that in general, established and traditional religions are over-represented in polls and culture and religion is conflated.”
+Established and traditional religions are over-represented in polls.”

 The Koran.
 Translation by N. J. Dawood.
 Penguin Classics edition published by Penguin Group Ltd, London, UK.
 First published 1956, quotes taken from 1999 edition.

-Hinduism: A Very Short Introduction (1998).
+(1998) Hinduism: A Very Short Introduction.
 Published by Oxford University Press, Oxford, UK.
 Part of the Very Short Introductions series.
 2000 reissue.

 Ramadan, Tariq.
 A Professor of Contemporary Islamic Studies in the Faculty of Oriental Studies at Oxford University.